SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ---

-### 7. Section Detection Manual Validation
+### 7. Section Extraction Manual Validation

 #### 7.1 Overview

-Validation was performed using `validate_section_detection.py`, which applies the section extraction function to a reproducible random sample of ICU clinical notes.
+Validation was performed using `validate_section_extraction.py`, which applies the section extraction function to a reproducible random sample of ICU clinical notes.

 The validation combines:
 - Qualitative inspection (manual review of extracted sections)